Who We Are

 To protect the public from consumer fraud, antitrust and anti-competitive conduct.
 To provide advocacy and public education on consumer protection issues with an emphasis on fraud and abuse.
 To enforce tobacco laws and orders and to help reduce underage sale of tobacco products.
 To provide legal representation in judicial and administrative cases and legal advice and assistance in legislative and rule-making matter to state agencies.

 Consumer fraud, as defined by Arizona law, is any deception, unfair act or practice, false statement, false pretense, false promise or misrepresentation made by a seller or advertiser of merchandise.
 In addition, concealment, suppression or failure to disclose a material fact may be consumer fraud if it is done with the intent that others rely on such concealment, suppression or nondisclosure.
 Merchandise may include any objects, wares, goods, commodities, intangibles, real estate or services.

-The Public Advocacy Section is made up of 4 units:
+The Consumer Protection Section is made up of 4 units: